Homebrew/homebrew-cask/doc/development/hacking.md

 ### Setup

-The setup is similar to that for contibuting to the core code of Homebrew - consult Homebrew's [documentation for maintainers]( https://github.com/Homebrew/brew/tree/master/docs#maintainers) for more information.
+The setup is similar to that for contibuting to the core code of Homebrew — consult Homebrew’s [documentation for maintainers](https://github.com/Homebrew/brew/tree/master/docs#maintainers) for more information.

 ### Forcing a Ruby Interpreter